HaireLab/madrean-pines/README.md

 ## Data and code in this repository were used to conduct the analysis for the following paper:
 Sandra L. Haire, Miguel L. Villarreal, Citlali Cortés Montaño, Aaron D. Flesch, José M. Iniguez, José Raúl Romo León, and Jamie S. Sanderlin. (in review).
-Identifying climate refugia for Pinus spp. in topographic and bioclimatic environments of the Madrean Sky Islands of Mexico and the United States. < journal, volume, issue: pages, DOI >
+Climate refugia for Pinus spp. in topographic and bioclimatic environments of the Madrean Sky Islands of México and the United States. < journal, volume, issue: pages, DOI >

-Note:
+Note: under development

-### Repository Contents (under development)
+### Repository Contents

 ### Data